conmaol/maglocunus/AI/LLMs/pai2025/introduction.md

 §5.
 As well as next-word prediction, an LLM seems to be able to learn other, more complex skills during training, for example aspects of reasoning and problem solving.
 It is currently unclear, however, whether this next-word prediction paradigm can lead to human-level intelligence.

 §6.
-Modern LLMs are based on <mark>neural networks</mark>, usually the **transformer** architecture
+Modern LLMs are based on <mark>neural networks</mark>, usually the **transformer** architecture.

 §7.
 LLMs can be used to model more than just human languages – computer programming code, chess moves (Chess-CGP trained on PGN strings to beat experts), DNA sequences (Geneformer trained on single-cell transcriptomes to make predictions about diseases), airline schedules.

 §8.
 LLM <mark>scaling laws</mark> (Kaplan et al 2020) describe a power law relationship between LLM performance, compute time, training dataset, and model size (number of parameters).

 §9.
-Larger LLMs possess <mark>emergent capabilities</mark> – once the model size crosses a threshold, performance suddenly starts to incrase with size on complex tasks like multi-digit arithmetic, logical reasoning, etc. Future, larger models might be able to do all manner of things!
+Larger LLMs possess <mark>emergent capabilities</mark> – once the model size crosses a threshold, performance suddenly starts to increase with size on complex tasks like multi-digit arithmetic, logical reasoning, etc. Future, larger models might be able to do all manner of clever things!

 Back up to: [Top](#)